DeHaviland (Canada) Mosquito, Galway, June 1945

 His RAF Ferry Command card lists his place of birth as New

 Brunswick.
-His parents were Sigurd and
+His parents were Christian Sigurd and Kamma

 He enlisted in Winnipeg on the 13 April